Skip to main content

 Corporation for National and Community Service (CNCS)

-Housing Needs of American Indians, Alaska Natives and Native Hawaiians
+Housing Needs of American Indians, Alaska Natives & Native Hawaiians

-Conducting a culturally sensitive study in tribal and indigenous areas to inform housing policy
+Conducting a landmark study of housing needs in tribal areas to inform policy

 Client: